 In 2006, the Lower Manhattan Development Corporation, through Community Development Block Grants from the U.S. Department of Housing and Urban Development, provided $72.6 million towards the build-out of the Tribeca section of the Park.
 Additional federal funding (obtained by Congressman Jerrold Nadler), as well as allocations from the City and State, enabled the Trust to complete Pier 25, upland Park areas to the north and south and a boathouse and restaurant concession building at the foot of Pier 26.
 However, the majority of Pier 26 remained incomplete.

 During the last few years, CITI contributed $10 million towards the building of Pier 26, in celebration of establishing their new headquarters in Tribeca.
-The City of New York matched CITI’s $10 million and the State and City helped the Trust secure an additional $15.2 million commitment from the Lower Manhattan Development Corporation towards the completion of Pier 26.
+The City of New York matched CITI’s $10 million and the State and City helped the Trust secure an additional $15.2 million commitment from the Lower Manhattan Development Corporation toward the completion of Pier 26.
 The New York State Office of Parks, Recreation & Historic Preservation, Department of Environmental Conservation and Department of State have also provided important grants for this project.

 Construction of the Tide Deck and other portions of the pier began in 2018.
 The pier’s first trees were planted in late 2019, followed by the installation of such features as the walking decks, built-in wooden seating and supports for the active sports area.
 On September 30, 2020, we officially opened Pier 26 to the public.